evilangelist/grails-spring-security-mongodb/README.markdown

         grails create-controller com.helmage.Role
         grails create-controller com.helmage.UserRole

-10. Setup the UserController, RoleController and the UserRoleController to use scaffolding (static scaffold = <domainClass>).
+10. Setup the UserController, RoleController and the UserRoleController to use scaffolding (static scaffold = &lt;domainClass&gt;).

 11. Update the UserController 'save' and 'update' actions to generate a password that is hashed with the username used as the salt (as per the spring-security-core docs http://burtbeckwith.github.com/grails-spring-security-core/docs/manual/index.html).
 Configure spring-security to base64 encode the password, and know to use the username as the salt in Config.groovy: grails.plugins.springsecurity.password.encodeHashAsBase64=true